hunan-rostomyan/notes/Bibliography.md

 Lipski, V. (1988) *Combinatorics for Programmers*.
 - combinatorics; discrete mathematics; mathematics

+Raigorodski, A. (2008) *Probability and Algebra in Combinatorics*.
+- algebra; combinatorics; probability; mathematics

 Shen, A. (2000) *Mathematics problems: offered to students of school no. 57*.
 - mathematics; problems